-Username: admin Password: \
+Username: admin Password:

 5. Type a password and press Enter.
 The password is case sensitive.

-After properly entering the password, the # or > system prompt appears.
-See Different CLI Modes and Prompts (on page 508) in the User Guide for more information.
+After properly entering the password, the PDU name appears at the prompt.
+See Different CLI Modes and Prompts (on page 527) in the User Guide for more information.

-Tip: The "Last Login" information, including the date and time, is also displayed if the same user account was used to log in to this product's web interface or CLI.
+Tip: The 'Last login' information, including the date and time, is also displayed if the same user account was used to log in to this product's web interface or CLI.